ADA-GWU/1-basics-of-pl-hajilik/README.md

 The prompt I asked from GPT: "Write the code in C++ language, (smae instructions)"

 Overall, as expected, C++ outperforms Python in execution time.

+# Task #4

+The implementation of slicing operation in Python is easy, visualization as well, using numpy and matplotlib.
+My code asks from user to enter size of the matrix and fill it with ascending number.
+I sliced the 2D matrix from 1 to size-1.
+For visualization, I used matplotlib to display both the original and the sliced matrix.
+Each element is labeled in the plot with its respective value, and the Blues color map is applied for better contrast.
+The two matrices are displayed side by side for comparison.

+The code written by GPT is a bit different.
+It asks row and column indexes and randomly fill the matrix in the range of 1 to 100.
+User also enters start and end indexes for slicing.
+GPT also uses matplotlib library for visualization.

+The promt I asked from GPT: "Write 2D matrix slicing in Python and visualize the results."

+The implementation of slicing operation in C++ is a bit complicated, at least it was't easy as Python.
+In my code, I ask from the user to enter the size of the matrix and fill n x n matrix with numbers in ascending order.
+Unlike Python, I use nested for loops to slice the matrix on the specified border, from 1 till n-1.
+I print the original and sliced matrices to visualize the results, of course not the same quality as matplotlib enables Python users.
+At least, I searched for alternative libraries for C++ that allows visualzation, and found this resource: https://stackoverflow.com/questions/4283731/plotting-package-for-c

+GPT approach is similar to mine, it also tries to iterate over all elements in the matrix and got slice it.
+GPT also uses <SFML/Graphics.hpp> library for visualization, but the execution of code is fails in the first attempt.
+It requires the setup of the library and other processes.

+The promt I asked from GPT: "Now implement the code either in C or C++ or Java (that enables visualization)".

+Overall, my code is easy to execute and does slicing successfully without acquiring additional setups.
+However, the code provided by GPT fails in the first attempt of execution.